 Call the doctor if the wound doesn't begin to heal after a few days, or if it comes

 bacteria.
 This germ is difficult to treat because of resistance to certain antibiotics

 and can be life-threatening.
 The good news is that MRSA infections are rare.
 However,

 your doctor will keep MRSA in mind while treating a skin abscess, especially if it

 Can Abscesses Be Prevented?

 Good hygiene is the best way to avoid infection.
 Keep all cuts

 and wounds clean, dry, and covered with a bandage to protect them from germs.

-Teach kids to wash
+Teach kids to wash their

-and water aren't handy, it's OK to use alcohol-based instant hand sanitizers or wipes.
+water aren't handy, it's OK to use alcohol-based instant hand sanitizers or wipes.